 Items to bring for the new baby:

-- Baby hat (especially for cold weather climates)
+- Baby hat (such as for cold weather climates).

 - Baby car seat.
-(Call the Auto Safety Hotline at 1-888-DASH-2-DOT for more information on the safety rating of a particular model.)
 A car seat is required by law and should be properly installed in your car before you go to the hospital.
+(The National Highway and Safety Administration (NHTSA) -- www.nhtsa.gov/equipment/car-seats-and-booster-seats provides recommendations on finding the right car seat and installing it correctly.)

 Items for Labor Coach